-In the opinion of V&T Law Firm, our PRC legal counsel, (i) the ownership structure of Craftsman Wuxi does not result in any violation of PRC laws or regulations currently in effect; (ii) the operations of the current ownership structure have obtained all requisite permissions in accordance with the PRC laws currently in effect; and (iii) the contractual arrangements among Craftsman Wuxi and Wuxi Wangdao and its shareholders governed by PRC laws are valid, binding and enforceable, and will not result in any violation of PRC laws or regulations currently in effect.
+In the opinion of our PRC legal counsel, V&T Law Firm, (i) the current ownership structure does not result in any violation of PRC laws or regulations currently in effect; (ii) the operations of the current ownership structure have obtained all requisite permissions in accordance with the PRC laws currently in effect; (iii) the contractual arrangements among Craftsman Wuxi, Wuxi Wangdao and Wuxi Wangdao's shareholders governed by PRC laws are valid, binding and enforceable, and will not result in any violation of PRC laws or regulations currently in effect; and (iv) Craftsman Wuxi and Wuxi Wangdao have never received any inquiry, notice, warning, or sanctions from any PRC regulatory authorities regarding the contractual arrangements and ownership structure as of the date of this prospectus.
 Our PRC legal counsel was also of the opinion that there are, however, substantial uncertainties regarding the interpretation and application of current or future PRC laws and regulations concerning foreign investment in the PRC, and their application to and effect on the legality, binding effect and enforceability of the contractual arrangements.
 In particular, we cannot rule out the possibility that PRC regulatory authorities, courts or arbitral tribunals may in the future adopt a different or contrary interpretation or take a view that is inconsistent with the opinion of our PRC legal counsel.
 In addition, it is uncertain whether any new PRC laws, rules or regulations relating to VIE structures will be adopted or if adopted, what effect they may have on our corporate structure.
 The Foreign Investment Law that came into effect on January 1, 2020, does not mention concepts including "de facto control" and "controlling through contractual arrangements," nor does it specify the regulation on controlling through contractual arrangements.
 The Reply of the Spokesman of CSRC concerning the Reporters' questions (the "December 5th Reply"), published on the official website of CSRC on December 5, 2021, stated that CSRC and relevant regulatory authorities have always maintained an open attitude towards companies choosing overseas listing, and fully respected companies' independent choice of listing locations in accordance with relevant laws and regulations.
-The December 5th Reply also clarified that recent media reports which asserted that PRC regulatory authorities would prohibit agreement-controlled (VIE) enterprises from listing overseas and promote the delisting of Chinese companies listed in the United States is a complete misunderstanding.
+The December 5th Reply also clarified that recent media reports which asserted that PRC regulatory authorities would prohibit agreementcontrolled (VIE) enterprises from listing overseas and promote the delisting of Chinese companies listed in the United States is a complete misunderstanding.
 Moreover, some PRC companies are actively communicating with domestic and foreign regulatory agencies to promote listing in the United States according to the December 5th Reply.
 Also, the December 5th Reply acknowledged that recent laws and regulations concerning cybersecurity, personal information protection, and financial activities are aimed at promoting a healthier and more sustainable development of the economy, instead of a suppression of specific industries or private enterprises or prohibition of overseas listing activities of PRC companies.
 Due to the uncertainty regarding the legal system in China, especially the enforcement of laws and the rules and regulations in China can change quickly with little advance notice, we still face risks concerning the legality of overseas issuance of securities.
 If more oversight and control over overseas offerings and/or foreign investment are imposed on PRC companies, or China-based issuers, any such action may significantly limit or completely hinder our ability to offer or continue to offer securities to investors and cause the value of such securities to significantly decline or be worthless.